-All of the companies we’re about to discuss meet these regulations and are great options for South Dakota registered agent service.
+All of the companies we discussed above meet these regulations and are options for South Dakota registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Articles of Organization.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “South Dakota Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

 On one hand, using a local service can have its advantages.
 Some will be cheaper than nationwide firms (but not always!).
 And each state has its own nuances for business compliance requirements, South Dakota included.
-A registered agent service that services South Dakota alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown South Dakota” feeling as a local agent service.
+A registered agent service that services South Dakota alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown South Dakota” feeling as a local agent service.

 Ultimately, the choice is up to you, and there’s no “wrong” answer.
 The most important thing is that you appoint one so you can run a compliant South Dakota business.